Glaucoma Consultations with Dr. Schertzer

 While in the waiting room, you will can watch videos explaining glaucoma and other eye conditions.
 As patients have found these to be very educational, many of these videos are included in this website so that you can return to this site to review the information any time in the future.

-If you are booked for a visual field test or HRT nerve scan, one of these will be performed then you will return to the waiting room until another ophthalmic technician, the glaucoma fellow or ophthalmology resident calls for you.
+If you are booked for a visual field test or OCT retina/nerve scan, one of these will be performed then you will return to the waiting room until another ophthalmic technician, the glaucoma fellow or ophthalmology resident calls for you.
 An initial history will be taken and parts of your eye examination will also be performed.
 When seen by an ophthalmic technician, you will then return to the waiting room until Dr. Schertzer calls for you.
 Fellows or residents will perform the complete examination then call Dr. Schertzer to review the key elements of the history and physical and formulate a treatment plan.

 Within a few minutes of finishing with Dr. Schertzer, a full report will be faxed to your referring doctor and family doctor so that all members of your healthcare team can work with you.
 We do our best to maintain open communication with your other doctors, even when seeking a second opinion, but will always check with you first as to who should receive copies of your consultation report.